NVIDIA-AI-IOT/live-vlm-webui/docs/troubleshooting.md

 - For Ollama: `ollama list` to see available models
 - For vLLM: Check startup logs for loaded model name
 - Click "🔄 Refresh" in the UI to re-detect models
+- See [List of VLMs](usage/list-of-vlms.md) for correct model names by provider

 ### VLM output is non-relevant or generic (hallucinating)